kmarkus/rFSM/doc/README.txt

       rFSM core.

-      An boolen idle flag can be return to the rFSM core by passing it as a parameter to =coroutine.yield=.
+      An boolen idle flag can be return to the rFSM core by passing it as a parameter to =rfsm.yield=.
 If this flag is true then it will cause the rfsm core to go idle if there are no other events.
 Otherwise, if no value or false is returned and there are no other events, doo will be called in a tight loop.